 Our criteria for success are not limited to what happens at School: we wish to support the intellectual, spiritual, physical, emotional and social growth of our pupils, so that they may become happy, balanced contributors to society.
+We have a responsibility to ensure that every single member of the School community takes both individual and collective action towards environmental sustainability.
 We encourage aspiration and abhor arrogance, nurturing open minds, authentic self-belief and a sense of service.

 Pupils are at the heart of what we value and central to every decision made.

 We value the staff who contribute to the lives of our pupils in whatever capacity.

 We value the opportunities that the School makes available both to pupils and to staff.

 We value the various communities of which we form part, not least former pupils and parents.

 We recognise the value of seeking the highest quality in all that we do.

 Promoting and safeguarding our pupils’ welfare is essential as we seek to empower them to thrive and to flourish, finding personal fulfilment through the various strands of their lives at School.
 We seek to support the development of resilience and self-esteem through their participation in a varied programme of enriching activities, celebrating diversity and encouraging individualism.